- Chart

 Disclaimers:

-This information is for illustrative purposes only and does not constitute investment advice.
+This information is for informational purposes only and does not constitute financial advice.
 Past performance is not indicative of future results.
-Investors should conduct their own research or consult with a financial advisor before making investment decisions.
+Investing involves risk, including the possible loss of principal.

 AI Summarization is directionally correct and might not be accurate.